 As set forth in Section III.A.iii., all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
 Appendix C lists the necessary information that must be included in a request to waive this requirement.

-b.
+ii.
 Performance of Work in the United States (Foreign Work Waiver)

 As set forth in Section IV.J.iii., all work under EERE funding agreements must be performed in the United States.
 This requirement does not apply to the purchase of supplies and equipment, so a waiver is not required for foreign purchases of these items.
 However, the prime recipient should make every effort to purchase supplies and equipment within the United States.

 Appendix C lists the necessary information that must be included in a foreign work waiver request.

-Save the Waivers in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Waiver".
+Save the Waivers in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Waiver".

-xv.
-Diversity, Equity, and Inclusion Plan
+xiv.
+Diversity, Equity and Inclusion Plan

 As part of the application, applicants are required to describe how diversity, equity, and inclusion objectives will be incorporated in the project.
 Specifically, applicants are required to submit a Diversity, Equity, and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from groups underrepresented in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in or benefit underserved communities (also see Section I.A.iii).
-The plan should include SMART milestones supported by metrics to measure the success of the proposed actions.
+The plan should include at least one SMART milestone per Budget Period supported by metrics to measure the success of the proposed actions, and will be incorporated into the award if selected.
+The Diversity, Equity, and Inclusion Plan should contain the following information: